-[A] district court has original exclusive iurisdiction and over all proceedings by or against a trustee and all proceedings concerning trusts, including proceedings to: (1) construe a trust instrument; (2) determine the law applicable to a trust instrument; (3) appoint or remove a trustee: (4)determine the powers, responsibilities, duties. and liability of a trustee; ascertain beneficiaries: (6)make determinations of fact affecting the administration, distribution, or duration of a determine trust: (7) question arising in the administration or distribution of a trust: (8) relieve a trustee from any or all of the duties, limitations, and restrictions otherwise existing under the terms of the trust instrument or of this subtitle; (9) require an accounting by a trustee, review trustee fees, and settle interim or final accounts; and (10) surcharge a trustee.
+[A] district court has original and exclusive jurisdiction over all proceedings by or against a trustee and all proceedings concerning trusts, including proceedings to: (1) construe a trust instrument; (2) determine the law applicable to a trust instrument; (3) appoint or trustee: remove а (4)the determine powers, responsibilities, duties, and liability of a trustee; (5) ascertain beneficiaries: (6) make determinations of fact affecting the administration, distribution. or duration of a determine trust; (7)а in auestion arising the administration or distribution of a trust; (8) relieve a trustee from any or all of the duties, limitations, and restrictions otherwise existing under the terms of the trust instrument or of this subtitle; (9) require an accounting by a trustee, review trustee fees, and settle interim or final accounts: and (10) surcharge a trustee.